CleverCloud/doc.clever-cloud.com/commons/tools/warp10.md

 | [MAXPIXELS](https://www.warp10.io/doc/MAXPIXELS) | maximum size (in pixels) of images which can be created by PGraphics | 10e5 | 10e5 |
 | [MAXRECURSION](https://www.warp10.io/doc/MAXRECURSION) | maximum nesting depth of macro calls | 16 | 32 |

-> **NOTICE THAT OPERATIONS OVER SOFT LIMITS MAY BE REALLY  INTENSIVES AND SLOWS.
-THEY SHOULDN'T NOT BE USED**
+> **NOTICE THAT OPERATIONS OVER SOFT LIMITS MAY BE REALLY INTENSIVES.
+THEY SHOULD NOT BE USED**

 ### Usage: